-Two reasons.
-First, FHA may soon become less competitive relative to the private market because of loan limits set by the federal government.
+FHA may soon become less competitive relative to the private market because of loan limits set by the federal government.
 FHA limits how much its lender-partners can lend through its insurance programs.
 Historically, this level was set at a cap of $417,000 for reverse mortgages.

-However, during the housing crisis, when lending was largely restricted across the private market, the government decided to raise that cap to $726,525.
+However, when lending was largely restricted across the private market during the housing crisis, the government raised that cap to $1,089,300.
 This made government home loans more desirable for homeowners of all different home values.
 It also made it harder for private lenders to compete.

 What’s the difference?

-As with any FHA-insured loan, a HECM falls under the government’s requirements when it comes to making the loan and then providing service to the borrower throughout the life of the loan.
+As with any FHA-insured loan, a HECM reverse mortgage falls under the government’s requirements when it comes to making the loan and then providing service to the borrower throughout the life of the loan.

 It also creates more competition in the market, allowing borrowers even more choices.

 When will the new loans be available?